Jump to the content

 #1 Chronic Insomnia

-Chronic insomnia is most common in children and adults.
-Insomnia is a non-organic sleep disorder that affects falling asleep, staying asleep and waking up too early and leads to you not being fit during the day.
-Chronic insomnia occurs when problems occur at least three times a week over a period of one to three months.
-Around 20% to 30% of children and therefore also their parents are affected by this.
+The most common in children and adults is chronic insomnia.
+Insomnia is a non-organic sleep disorder that affects falling asleep, sleeping through the night, and waking up too early, and results in a person not feeling alert during the day.
+Insomnia is said to be chronic when the problems occur at least three times a week over a period of one to three months.
+Around 20% to 30% of children and therefore their parents are affected by this.

-Insomnia in children can manifest itself through considerable resistance to going to bed, repeatedly delaying falling asleep and repeatedly waking up and crying at night.
+Insomnia in children can manifest itself in considerable resistance to going to bed, repeatedly putting off falling asleep, and repeatedly waking up and crying at night.
 Children up to the age of 5 are particularly affected.
 In older children and adolescents, insomnia is often caused by fears and worries that prevent them from falling asleep and cause them to wake up again and again.

-First aid: Insomnia in children can be a challenge for the whole family - but there are effective treatment options!
-A consistent bedtime routine and calming sleep rituals are usually the first measures that stabilize sleep behavior and can lead to an improvement in well-being for both the child and its parents.
+First Aid: Insomnia in children can be a challenge for the whole family - but there are effective treatment options!
+A consistent bedtime routine and calming bedtime rituals are usually the first steps that can stabilize sleep behavior and lead to an improvement in well-being for both the child and their parents.

 #2 Obstructive sleep apnea